Vintage uranium green Murano ashtray

 This green/yellowish tones, which are usually found on Sommerso pieces from the Seventies, were the product of a heated part of uranium.
 While this might seem dangerous at first, there is absolutely no hazard to health: the use of uranium in the production of glass and ceramic is rather common and has been for decades.

-The present piece is a classical ashtray measuring 16 by 16cm with a height of 10cm.
+The present piece is a triangular ashtray measuring around 20 by 20 cm with a height of 8 cm.
 It is preserved in great conditions and only shows the light, expectable signs of time for a piece almost 50 years old.